BOTOX

 Side Effects & Considerations

-• Headache or temporary flu-like symptoms
+• Short-term headache or flu-like symptoms.

-• Neck weakness (for cervical dystonia treatment)
+• Mild neck weakness after cervical dystonia treatment.

 Get Expert Help